 FastFind searches can be based on a full text search (file and metadata search) or a quick search.
 If based on a quick search, it will only search on that specific search parameter and nothing else in the system (unlike a full text search which will search through everything).
 Advantages of using a quick search with FastFind would be to be able to limit the search results.
 For example, if FastFind was only used to locate an invoice in FileHold from your accounting software, the search results would be limited to what documents would be found using “Invoice Number”.

 See Quick Searches for more information on configuring quick searches.
 FastFind is an optional feature that must be purchased and enabled in the license key before the feature will work.

-TIP: The FDA must be installed for the FastFind to operate.
+The FDA must be installed for the FastFind to operate.

 FastFind is a user enabled search tool that can be used to extend the search capabilities of FileHold to 3rd party Windows Desktop applications.
 FastFind reads the Windows UI properties of the 3rd party application to retrieve the data.
 In order to use FastFind, the windows UI must be enabled.

 To enable FastFind

 - In the FileHold Desktop Application, go to File > Preferences and Settings > FastFind Preferences > Enable FastFind.

 - Enable the keyboard shortcuts and templates you want to use.
 For more information, see below.